MarkWattsBoomi/ui-component-table-column-formatters/README.md

 This will output the date like "14 May 07"

+- DateDashedDDMMMYYYY

+This will output the date like "14-06-2021"

 - DateTimeDDMMMYYHHMM

 This will output the date like "12 Jan 16 14: 45" but the source is expected to be an epoch number of seconds.